 What happens if I am using a midwife but have a complication during my birth?

-If you experience an unexpected complication, your CNM and prenatal care provider will work together to ensure the safe delivery of your baby.
+If you experience an unexpected complication, your CNM will work with an OB/GYN to ensure the safe delivery of your baby.
 Our midwives remain with their patients even if the need for medical intervention arises, potentially even assisting in the operating room.